mindkin/hourfleet/docs/index.md

 ## Service Status

 We keep track of service availability of Hourfleet on our [Service Status](http://status.hourfleet.com) page.
+Subscribe and get notified when things are affected by unexpected or planned outages.